Frequently Asked Egg Donor Questions and Answers

 Ovarian Hyperstimulation Syndrome (OHSS): Occasionally excess fluid from the ovaries will transfer into the abdominal cavity causing moderate to severe bloating.
 In mild to moderate cases of OHSS, the fluid is slowly reabsorbed over the course of several days.
 Approximately 1-3% of women will experience significant OHSS.
 In order to reduce this risk, donors may be given different medications or a change in protocol to help eliminate or significantly decrease the risk of donors having OHSS.

-Ovarian Torsion: Very rarely the ovary can twist on itself causing a sudden onset of severe pain on one or both sides.
+Ovarian Torsion: Very rarely the ovary can twist on itself causing a sudden onset of severe pain on one or both sides of the abdomen.
 The risk of ovarian torsion is just .3%.
 For a period of time, donors are asked to discontinue activities such as running, moderate to high impact aerobic activity, horseback riding and strenuous lifting to further decrease this risk.

 Will I be in pain?